 - Queen Anne's Lace

-Start by removing all the leaves and cutting the stem the desired length.
+Start by removing all the leaves from the flower and then cut the stem to the desired length.
 If you want to preserve only the head of the flower, cut the stem near the base of the petals.
 If you plan to add an artificial wire stem, do it now by creating a small crook on one end of the wire and slipping the wire though the center of the flower head.

 The fresher the flower from the garden, the better it will look when it is dried.

-Remove from water and allow the flowers to air dry completely or pat dry before proceeding.
+Remove the stems from water and allow the flowers to air dry completely or pat dry with a paper towel before proceeding.

 How to Dry Flowers with Borax